Onlineberatung/documentation/Readme.md

 # Caritas Online-Beratung Documentation
-This is the repository containing all logic for the Caritas Online-Beratung Documentation.
+This is the repository containing the Caritas Online-Beratung Documentation.

 ## Hints